From mole and Mezcal to chocolate and chapulines (grasshoppers) — explore the magic of Oaxacan cuisine!

 Have questions?
 Here are the most frequently asked.

 The tour is four hours and at a maximum just over a mile of moderate-paced walking on flat streets and sidewalks.
 Most locations are within 5-10 minutes of each other.
-Two restaurants require climbing stairs (with handrail) to reach the rooftop terrace.
+Three restaurants require climbing stairs (with handrail) to reach the rooftop terrace.
 The tour is appropriate for most fitness levels but is not recommended for those who have difficulty walking or climbing stairs.
 It is not wheelchair accessible and a stroller is not recommended.

 Note: Oaxaca sits at an altitude of 5,102 feet or 1,555 meters.
 For those not acclimated to higher altitudes, you might experience some altitude-related symptoms such as shortness of breath.
 Walk slowly, keep hydrated, and rest when needed.